 Cow of the Year -

-The Ayrshire Cow of the Year Competition is open to Ayrshire Cattle registered in the full Herd Book section, Appendix A & B and section R1.
+The Ayrshire Cow of the Year Competition is open to Ayrshire Cattle registered in the full Herd Book section only.

 NOTE: Lactation must be most recent and 305 days completed within the competition year